SQream/sqream_docs/third_party_tools/client_platforms/power_bi.rst

 .. _power_bi:

 *************************
-Connect to SQream Using Power BI Desktop
+Connecting to SQream Using Power BI Desktop
 *************************

 Overview